roesparc/CV-App/README.md

 - The edit mode lets users see the previously displayed information as values, making it easy to modify and update their CV
 - Users can add or delete work experience and education fields, providing flexibility and customization options
 - Users can add their own photo
+- Users can donwload their CV as a PDF
 - With a minimalistic and organized design, the app is user-friendly and easy to navigate, allowing users to focus on the content of their CV